This is a very complex part of the workers’ compensation law in Arizona.

 It stands for the proposition that a worker’s job may place him or her at increased risk of injury just because of the inherently dangerous nature of the job.
-It’s really too complicated to explain in a simple blog post, but let me give two examples:
+It’s really too complicated to explain in a simple blog post, but let me give two examples.

 We argued that, even if that were the cause of the fall, the fact that his work placed him in a dangerous position was the real cause of the injuries, not necessarily the fall.
 If he were at home sitting on the couch, he wouldn’t have been injured.

-The heart attack itself had nothing to do with his work, but the fact that he’s driving 80,000 pounds of cargo 70 miles an hour places him at a greater “positional risk”, making the effects of the injury compensable.
+The heart attack itself had nothing to do with his work, but the fact that he’s driving 80,000 pounds of cargo 70 miles an hour places him at a greater “positional risk,” making the effects of the injury compensable.

-Just a little interesting part of Arizona Workers Compensation Law from us at Snow, Carpio, and Weekley.
+Just a little interesting part of Arizona Workers’ Compensation Law from us at Snow, Carpio, and Weekley.